The Tuesday following that fateful Sunday of adventure found me in the exotically decorated living room of an opulent mansion in our estate.

 One hour after I had endured sarcastic comments from Mom about my poorly stocked kitchen and profuse concerns from Dad about the sturdiness of my wall hanger, we sat watching a drama series on TV.

 Mom had NJ on her laps, casually tossing him left and right as she changed his soiled clothes.
-As she did so, she fired twenty questions at me concerning every single mark she saw on his body.
+In the process, she fired twenty questions at me concerning every single mark she saw on his body.

 Dad, having mercy on me, had to pluck NJ out of her seeking hands and ask her to cut it off.